The Book of Gideon

 The first rock hit the old man in the stomach, causing him to double over and gasp with pain.

 Shock and incredulity flashed across his wide-eyed face.
-His disbelief was even more profound because he recognized his neighbor’s wife as the stone thrower.
+His disbelief was even more profound when he recognized his neighbor’s wife as the stone thrower.

-He had assumed that she had approache to greet him.
-Instead she shrieked “kill the witch!”
+He had assumed that she had approached to greet him.
+Instead, she shrieked, “Kill the witch!”

-Her scream was the trigger which released the silent menace in the crowd.
+Her scream unleashed the silent menace in the crowd.

 It howled like a pack of dogs as they hurled their stones at the old man.